zammad/zammad-org/src/de/reference/console.md

-      :"note-public"    => "You are writing a |public note|.", :"phone-internal" => "You are writing an |internal phone note|, only people of your organization will see it.", :"phone-public"   => "You are writing a |public phone note|.", :"email-internal" => "You are writing an |internal Email|, only people of your organization will see it.", :"email-public"   => "You are writing a |public Email|."
+      :"note-public"    => "You are writing a |public note|.", :"phone-internal" => "You are writing an |internal phone note|, only people of your organization will see it.", :"phone-public"   => "You are writing a |public phone note|.", :"email-internal" => "You are writing an |internal email|, only people of your organization will see it.", :"email-public"   => "You are writing a |public email|."
    })
 ```